mrlesmithjr/Ansible/roles/ansible-docker/README.md

 ---
 # defaults file for ansible-docker
 config_docker_service: true  #defines if docker service should be configured
-config_docker_users: false  #defines if users should be added to docker group to allow non sudo access to docker
+docker_config_alt_data_dir: false  #defines if docker should be configured to store data in alternate location..ensure to enable -g option in docker_opts if true
+docker_alt_data_dir: /mnt/docker  #Ensure this exists if setting docker to alternate data directory...We do not create this to ensure any add'l mounts do not overlay this path..Service may fail to start if not.
 docker_images:  #defines docker images to be installed
   - image: centos  #defines image name...ex. docker hub image name
     state: present  #defines state of container....present, started, reloaded, restarted, stopped, killed or absent